eduNEXT/integration-test-in-tutor/README.md

 3. **Set Tutor Environment Variables**: Sets necessary environment variables for Tutor.

-4. **Create Virtual Environments**: Creates isolated Python virtual environments for Tutor and running tests.
+4. **Create Virtual Environments**: Creates isolated Python virtual environments for installing Tutor and for running the integration tests.

 5. **Install and Prepare Tutor**: Installs the specified version of Tutor and launches the Open edX platform.